-Article 6(3) of the Habitats Directive requires an assessment of a plan or project to consider other plans or programmes that might, in combination with the plan or project, have the potential to adversely impact upon European sites.
+Article 6(3) of the Habitats Directive requires an assessment of a plan or project to consider other plans or programmes that might, in combination with the plan or project, have the a likelihood for significant effects on European sites.
 Appendix II outlines a selection of plans or projects that may interact with the Plan to cause in-combination effects to European sites.
 These plans and programmes were considered throughout the assessment.